 “Great!”
 I responded.
 “It means you are doing it correctly.”

 Waking up with an erection is one of the most common bio-feedback responses that most men experience when starting The Private Gym program.
-Yesterday, he contacted me to tell me that he started the resistance training portion of the program.
+He soon started the resistance training portion of the program.
 While his erections were much harder, he wasn’t seeing great improvement in his ability to last longer during sex.
-We got back on the phone.

 “Now that you’ve strengthened your pelvic muscles, it is time to use them!”
 I said enthusiastically.

-4. Continue thrusting.
-When the urge to ejaculate feeling occurs again, stop and contract your pelvic muscles again.
+- Continue thrusting.
+When the urge to ejaculate occurs again, stop and contract your pelvic muscles again.